 Dr. Rick Andrews

-Rick Andrews has achieved national recognition as a performer of solo and concerto repertoire, and continues to perform throughout the United States.
-He has received high honors at major competitions and festivals including the Greater Southwest Music Festival, the Mountain View Concerto Competition, the Dallas Civic Symphony Concerto Competition, the Tuesday Musical Club Solo Competition, the Sawhill Piano Competition, and the International Beethoven Sonata Competition.
-He has also been named a Gold Medalist in the International Piano Recording Competition, sponsored by the National Guild of Piano Teachers.
-He has performed as soloist with several orchestras, including the Dallas Civic Symphony Orchestra, the Milledgeville Chamber Orchestra, the Arkansas Chamber Orchestra, and the South Dakota Symphony Orchestra under the direction of guest conductor, Timothy Russell.
+Known for his innovative performances and lectures, Andrews remains active as a performer of solo, chamber, and concerto repertoire throughout the upper Midwest region.
+He has won high honors at major competitions and festivals including the Greater Southwest Music Festival, the Mountain View Concerto Competition, the Dallas Civic Symphony Concerto Competition, the Tuesday Musical Club Solo Competition, the Sawhill Piano Competition, and the International Beethoven Sonata Competition.
+He has also been named a Gold Medalist in the International Piano Recording Competition.

 Andrews began his college training as a student of Pierrette Mouledous at Eastfield College of the Dallas County Community College District.
-Later, his principal studies in performance were with Alfred Mouledous at Southern Methodist University where he earned the Bachelor and Master of Music degrees in Piano Performance and Piano Pedagogy.
+Later, his principal studies in performance were with Alfred Mouledous at Southern Methodist University where he earned the bachelor and master of music degrees in piano performance and piano pedagogy.
 Pedagogy studies were under the tutelage of Louise Bianchi and David Karp.
-Andrews continued performance studies at the University of Colorado under the guidance of Peter Amstutz and Paul Parmelee and received the degree, Doctor of Musical Arts in Piano Performance.
+Andrews continued performance studies at the University of Colorado under the guidance of Peter Amstutz and Paul Parmelee and received a doctor of musical arts in piano performance.